The village of Thixendale is located on the Yorkshire Wolds in the middle of nowhere, but close to everywhere!

 Places to Visit

-There are some amazing places to visit when staying in one of our huts
+There are some amazing places to visit when staying in one of farm shepherds huts;

 Robert Fuller Gallery - a short walk from Country Huts to the wildlife artist's gallery, where you can see his paintings and the countryside and wildlife that inspires him.
 You may have seen Robert on BBC's The One Show!